 Google’s focus on HTTPS has been increased as the superior level of security that people can take advantage of.
-Its importance has grown to a level that most sites load HTTPS versions of their pages by default.
+Its importance has grown so that most sites load HTTPS versions of their pages by default.

 Google is now trying to offer its users more control over the level of security so they can take advantage by allowing them to modify HTTPS first setting on Chrome Android.